X-Men: The End: Book 2: Heroes and Martyrs

 The story begins at the ruins of the Xavier institute.
 Where the estate once resided, it has been replaced with a mile-wide crater.
 Northstar, having saved Cyclops, dies from internal injuries.
 It is revealed that he joins the rest of the original Alpha Flight in the hereafter.
 Kitty Pryde returns to Chicago, to continue her campaign for mayor.
 The X-Men and their allies quickly regroup, but they almost immediately all come under attack by the next wave of War Skrulls.
 During the strategic attack on all of the various groups across the globe, the Skrulls are barely repelled while the X-Men experience heavy losses.

 It is revealed that Sinister wants Rogue's and Emma's children as genetic stock for the future, since he has concluded the X-Men are hopeless.

 In space Nocturne is cured by Phoenix with the help of Nightcrawler, whom she brought aboard the Starjammer in the first book.
 It is revealed, in the process of freeing Nocturne's mind, that Lilandra (by brokering a deal with the Slavers for a Brood queen from a dimension where the Brood were not extinct) is responsible for the Brood returning to this dimension.
 Lilandra was able to accomplish this, in part, by allowing her captured sister to act as the host for the Brood Queen.
-Both Lilandra and the Slavers made this arrangement in order to defeat Khan (see X-Treme X-Men) (who threatened Lilandra's throne and Slavers' trade routes in this dimension).
+Both Lilandra and the Slavers made this arrangement to defeat Khan, who threatened Lilandra's throne and Slavers' trade routes.
 Aliyah learns of this the hard way by wandering into a dark (i.e., depowered) section of her ship and being attacked by Deathbird/Brood queen (who was stowed away on the ship for years).
 In the resulting battle, Aliyah is forced to kill her mother (but not before Aliyah is infected by the Brood Queen, something that no one on board the ship notices when she returns to the bridge).